mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 Now that we understand what a policy is, and how it can choose actions, we need to understand how we can measure the goodness or badness of an action.

 This is where the **reward function** comes in.
-The reward function is a function that takes as input the state and action and returns a scalar value which represents the goodness or badness of the action.
+The reward function takes as input the state and action then returns a scalar value which represents how _good_ or how _bad_ that action choice was for the given state.
 This scalar value is called the **reward**.

 The reward function could be defined to theoretically score _any_ behavior.
 Be it driving a car, or playing a game.
 Actually games are a great example to illustrate this point.
 In a game, the **reward function** could be the scoring system, or the number of enemies killed, or the number of coins collected.